 "I always enjoy working with the Nadi Group.
 The courtesy and professionalism of the staff are outstanding.
 Don Westphal's knowledge and experience in the industry is unparalleled." - Paul Aslanian, Copia Equity Partners LLCcontact us

-We expect that over the next decade and beyond the planning, design and development of manufactured housing units and communities will experience significant growth.
+We expect that over the next decade and beyond, the planning, design and development of manufactured housing units and communities will experience significant growth.
 Enhanced community livability (and often maintenance-free communities) will add further value to manufactured housing communities, making them an affordable, beautiful and liveable option for everyone.

-A manufactured home is a home that’s built inside of a factory rather than on-site, making it a much more affordable housing option than traditionally built homes.
+Manufactured homes are built inside of a factory rather than on-site, making it a much more affordable housing option than traditionally built homes.
 According to the Manufactured Housing Institute, 22 million Americans live in manufactured homes with the average price of a new home costing $70,600.
 This reduced cost stems from efficiencies in the factory building process, including a controlled construction environment and assembly-line techniques, and the elimination of outside influences such as weather, theft, vandalism and material damages.

 Of course, merely because the home is built inside a factory does not mean it can’t withstand these elements.
 Many manufactured homes adhere to the U.S. federal HUD code, which regulates home design and construction, strength and durability, fire resistance and energy efficiency.
 In fact, the Manufactured Housing Institute states that manufactured homes are among the safest housing choices available today because of federal laws requiring smoke detectors, escape windows and limited combustible materials around furnaces, water heaters and kitchen ranges.